 - Verify identities, including by reviewing video recordings of applicants

-Submittable has developed a custom Review AI designed to review applications specifically for government grant programs.
+Submittable’s Automated Review product was built to review applications for government grant programs, and is customized for your specific program.
 This technology can take on the work of an entire team of human resources—and do the job better.

 Lesson #4: The need to improve equity.